My name is Yonathan Bettan and I work at RedHat in the virtualization KVM team.

 |The hypervisor must emulate device HW, this will lead to low performance.||The guest and the hypervisor can work cooperatively to make this emulation efficient.|

-A virtio device is a paravirtualized device based on irtio communication protocol, as a PCI device is an emulated device based on PCI bus, therefor as we have seen it requires some drivers.
+A virtio device is a paravirtualized device based on virtio communication protocol, as a PCI device is an emulated device based on PCI bus, therefore as we have seen it requires some drivers.

 There are two kinds of drivers needed, the first is the guest OS driver, also called the “front-end driver”, and the second is the hypervisor driver, also called the “back-end driver”.
-This two drivers are communicating via the virtio protocol that is based on virtual queues of buffers.
-You can find more details on the protocol in the virtio-specification.
+These two drivers are communicating via the virtio protocol that is based on virtual queues of buffers.

 - Over PCI bus – we will focus on this one.